The 3 Best Ways to Get Free Usenet Access: Free Usenet Trials, Free Usenet Servers & NNTP Sniffing

-As you have no obligation to keep using the service, a free trial is a great way to get Usenet for free at least for a limited time.
-With up to 14 days or 30 GB, that’s plenty of opportunity to get lots of goodies as the trials are usually not restricted in any other way and provide you with full uncensored access to all the newsgroups they carry, including the binary newsgroups.
+And there's no obligation to keep using the service, so it's a great way to get free Usenet for a limited time.
+Other than the time or data limits, these trials are usuall unrestricted and provide you with full uncensored access to all the newsgroups they carry, including binary newsgroups.

 Free Usenet Method #2: Use Open News Servers

-Another way to access Usenet newsgroups for free is by using open news servers.
-Open news servers are free Usenet servers that are publicly accessible (sometimes by accident).
-You can access them at no cost, but they usually have a limited number of newsgroups.
+There's another way to get Usenet for free: open news servers.
+Open news servers are free Usenet servers that are publicly accessible, sometimes by accident.
+There's no cost to access them, but they usually have a limited number of newsgroups.

-Some open news servers are operated by educational institutions or Usenet enthusiasts while others were intended to be closed (non-public) servers but were configured incorrectly.
-Using an open news server is often slow but can provide you with free access to newsgroups.
+Some open news servers are operated by educational institutions or Usenet enthusiasts, while others are closed (non-public) servers that were configured incorrectly.
+They can be slow, but it's still a way to access Usenet for free.

-You can find lists of open news servers on the web or, if you are an advanced user, you can find open news servers on your own by using a NNTP sniffer app to find them (see Method #3 below).
+You can find lists of free Usenet servers on the web or, if you're an advanced user, you can dig them up on your own using an NNTP sniffer app (see Method #3 below).

-Below are some directories of open news servers.
-Many links of this nature may be temporary or come and go.
-If you get dead links when exploring these sites, keep drilling down the list or type “open news servers” in your favorite search engine.
+We've listed some directories for public news servers below, just keep in mind that these types of links can disappear or go inactive at any time.
+If you get dead links, keep going down the list or just type “open news servers” in your favorite search engine.